Chocolate in savory cooking: History

 Inscriptions on a Petén bowl from 400 CE contain a reference to chocolate, referring either to a Mayan mole or a chocolate-flavored tamale.
 If the former, as of 2024 this would constitute the first known reference to mole.
 Although the dish mole poblano is often credited to the Aztecs, they did not use chocolate to flavor cooking; historians Michael and Sophie Coe analogize such use to Christians making coq au vin using sacramental wine.
 In a popular legend, the use of chocolate in mole is attributed to Mexican nuns in late 17th century Puebla.
 Culinary historian Maricel Presilla credits the Central American tradition of thickened chocolate drinks with influencing this addition.

 Chocolate was considered a pleasant and unremarkable addition to European cuisine as of the mid-17th century.
 The first appearance in a French recipe is 1691, where it was used in a chocolate ragout served with wigeon.
 In the recipe, it was not explained how chocolate was made.
 During the 17th century, chocolate was a common ingredient in European cooking, particularly in Northern Italy.
-18th-century Italian recipes contain chocolate as an ingredient in recipes for pappardelle, fried liver, black polenta and a 1786 manuscript from Macerata records a lasagna sauce containing chocolate, alongside anchovies, walnuts and almonds.
+18th-century Italian recipes contain chocolate as an ingredient in recipes for pappardelle, fried liver, black polenta and a 1786 manuscript from Macerata records a lasagna sauce containing chocolate, alongside anchovies, walnuts and almonds.Such was its popularity in Italy, that overuse was gentled mocked in a 1736 poem titled "Il Cioccolato."
+Chocolate featured in meat pies since the 17th century in Sicily.
+One recipe for a chocolate meat pie was included in Pellegrino Artusi's 1891 cookbook Science in the Kitchen under the name Torta alla Milanese (Milanese Pie), alongside flavours such as raisins and pine nuts.

+Food writer Claudia Roden identifies the introduction of chocolate to Catalonia as taking place in the 19th century as Spaniards returned from Mexico.
+As it entered the cuisine, it was regarded as a novelty.

 Modern use

-While chocolate is commonly understood as only being appropriate for sweet applications, chocolate is used as an ingredient in several popular recipes and by contemporary chefs.
-Chocolate is generally used in small quantities to emulsify, or, as described by Auguste Escoffier, to give dishes "some silkiness".
+While chocolate is often understood as only being appropriate for sweet applications, chocolate is used as an ingredient in several popular recipes and by modern chefs.
+Chocolate is generally used in small quantities to emulsify, or, as described by Auguste Escoffier, to give dishes "some silkiness", and for the acidity it balances.
+On the use of little chocolate, for one dish Roden writes that the amount should be "so small that you hardly detect it", describing the flavour it contributes as "mysterious".
+In justifying its use, chefs may argue cocoa beans, as seeds, should be understood in the same manner as spices like caraway or cardamom.